 Most patients need medications to treat the inflammation that occurs during an acute attack.
 These include anti-inflammatories, corticosteroid and colchicine.

-There are many anti-inflammatories on the market; some are over the counter (such as Nurofen, Brufen, Voltaren) and the others require prescription.
+There are many anti-inflammatories on the market; some are over the counter (such as Nurofen, Brufen, and Voltaren) and the others require prescription.
 You must let your doctor know if you are already taking an over the counter formulation, otherwise you might be taking two anti-inflammatories at the same time and end up having nasty complications.

 The definitive treatment for gout is to reduce the uric acid level in the blood.

 The most commonly used medication to lower uric acid is allopurinol (Progout, Zyloprim, Allosig, Allohexal).
-It drops the blood uric acid level very rapidly and this creates a gradient for the uric acid in our joints to move back into the circulation.
-It is believed that this movement of uric acid results in a flare up of gout, which is a phenomenon we see when we start allopurinol treatment.
-It is therefore very important that allopurinol is started at a reduced dose, together with a tablet such as anti-inflammatory, colchicine, or even low dose corticosteroid to prevent the flare up of gout during allopurinol initiation and titration.
+It drops the blood uric acid level very rapidly and this creates a gradient for the uric acid in our joints to move back into the circulation and thereafter be removed by our kidneys.
+It is believed that this movement of uric acid can precipitate a flare of gout, which is a phenomenon we commonly see when allopurinol treatment is started without treatment to prevent inflammation from occurring.